 This cheese, because it is heated, is fairly dry in texture and can be tossed into a salad or sprinkled over casseroles with delicious ease.

-Heat the buttermilk over direct heat to 160°F. The buttermilk will automatically begin to separate into curds and whey.
-If it does not, you can slowly increase the temperature until it does, but do not go over 180°F.
+- Heat buttermilk over direct heat to 160°F. The buttermilk will automatically begin to separate into curds and whey.
+If it does not, slowly increase the temperature until it does, but do not go over 180°F.

-Use your cheese spoon to scoop the curds into a colander suspended over a clean bowl and lined with butter muslin.
-Make a draining sack and hang the curds to drain for 6 to 10 hours, or until the whey stops dripping and the desired consistency has been reached.
+- Scoop the curds into a colander suspended over a clean bowl and lined with butter muslin.
+Make a draining sack and hang the curds todrain for 6-10 hours, or until the whey stops dripping and the desired consistency has been reached.

-Dump the cheese from the draining sack into a clean bowl.
-Add the salt and any extra ingredients you like.
+- Pour the cheese from the draining sack into a clean bowl.
+Add salt and any extra flavoring ingredients.